agents4ad/agents4ad.github.io/index.md

 - Effectively use simulation to evaluate autonomous vehicles,
 - Effectively use simulation to train autonomous vehicles in closed loop,
 - Incorporate recent advances from other fields, such as RL or foundation models.

+For inquiries, feel free to reach out to the organizing committee at: [agents4ad@googlegroups.com](mailto:agents4ad@googlegroups.com)

 ## Agenda